-MIDP fellows may choose one of seven optional areas of focus to help them target their studies more effectively.
-Although areas of focus are not listed on transcripts, they are a useful tool for designing a course of study.
+As an MIDP fellow, you may choose one of seven optional areas of focus to help shape your studies.
+Although areas of focus are not listed on transcripts, they are a useful tool for designing a course of study and working with your academic adviser.

-The Applied Economics area of focus emphasizes the economic policy aspects of development, including issues of international trade and competitiveness; public finance and evaluation of public expenditures; banking and financial sector management; privatization; external debt management; and international capital markets.
+The Applied Economics area of focus emphasizes the economic policy aspects of development.
+This may include issues of international trade and competitiveness, public finance, and evaluation of public expenditures.
+Similarly, fellows in this focus area may examine subjects like banking and financial sector management, privatization, external debt management, and international capital markets.

 Development Management and Governance

-The Development Management and Governance area of focus covers a broad area of international development issues, allowing fellows the greatest flexibility to choose classes corresponding to their interests.
-Fellows may focus on issues such as development project management, entrepreneurship development, nonprofit management, civil society and governance, capacity building, decentralization, media policy, aid coordination, science and technology policy, and regional planning.
+The Development Management and Governance area of focus covers a broad area of international development issues, and is beneficial for fellows with aspirations for more senior leadership roles.
+Fellows may focus on issues such as development project management and nonprofit management.
+Alternatively, you may dig into things like society and governance, capacity building, decentralization, media policy, aid coordination, science and technology policy, and regional planning.

 Environmental Management and Policy

-The Environmental Management and Policy area of focus emphasizes international environmental policy, security, and institutional development including the generation of social capital at the community level.
+Interested in the connection between development and the environment?
+Passionate about the Sustainable Development Goals?
+The Environmental Management and Policy area of focus looks at international environmental policy, security, and institutional development.
 The expertise of the MIDP faculty is complemented by resources from the Duke University Nicholas School of the Environment in such areas as natural resource economics, tropical ecology and eco-tourism.

 Law and Development